What To Do After A Car Accident That’s Not Your Fault

 You should also collect the accident details including the date and time it happened, and the address where it occurred.

-1. Take photos and record videos– Taking photos and recording videos is important to serve as evidence of the damage to your car.
+Take ample photos and videos of the crash scene, your own car, and the vehicles involved.
+Take closer shots of all the injuries you sustained from the accident and keep them as records of evidence for insurance claims.
+Taking photos and recording videos is important to serve as evidence of the damage to your car and personal injuries.
 If you’re planning on claiming insurance when not at fault, you’ll need to have this type of evidence.

 *We can assist by providing guidance on how you can arrange a towing service in Victoria.

-1. Call Right2Drive – If you were not at fault, Right2Drive may be able to provide you with an accident loan car where the costs are covered by the at fault party or their insurer.
+If you were not at fault, we may be able to provide you with an accident loan car where the costs are covered by the at fault party or their insurer.
 No insurance and not at fault?
 Right2Drive may still be able to assist you even if you don’t have car insurance.
 As long as you meet our eligibility criteria and you’re the not at fault driver, we could get you into a hire car after an accident.

 At Right2Drive, we exist to uphold the rights of not at fault drivers in Australia and New Zealand.
 Get in touch with us to see if we can assist you with a not at fault rental car.